kdillo893/JobSearch/NOTES.md

 My personal things to make job searching on the web easier.

+Currently only have something to add row to my JobSearches tracking sheet on Google Sheets.
+In process of creating a pipeline to parse "my applications" and send those new rows to my spreadsheet.

+Later would have a mechanism for querying if that title and posting matches an existing row and update the status of that row in my spreadsheet.

+This would probably be much easier as a database and some custom UI instead...

 ## Goals
 1. Take incoming emails from my gmail on kdillo893@gmail.com and check for "applied" or "application", filter that data for